Memory controller: Security

 A few experimental memory controllers contain a second level of address translation, in addition to the first level of address translation performed by the CPU's memory management unit to improve cache and bus performance.

 Memory controllers integrated into certain Intel Core processors provide memory scrambling as a feature that turns user data written to the main memory into pseudo-random patterns.
 Memory scrambling has the potential to prevent forensic and reverse-engineering analysis based on DRAM data remanence by effectively rendering various types of cold boot attacks ineffective.
 In current practice, this has not been achieved; memory scrambling has only been designed to address DRAM-related electrical problems.
 The late 2010s memory scrambling standards do address security issues and are not cryptographically secure or open to public revision or analysis.

 ASUS and Intel have their separate memory scrambling standards.
 ASUS motherboards have allowed the user to choose which memory scrambling standard to use (ASUS or Intel) or whether to turn the feature off entirely.

 Variants

+Single data rate memory

+Single data rate (SDR) memory controllers drive SDR SDRAM, where data is transferred once per clock.
+They are far simpler than double data rate memory controllers, but have been phased out due to their significantly reduced transfer speeds compared to DDR memory.